Welcome to our what’s on section, divided into sections for ease of use

 The first takes place every Thursday evening from 7.30pm to 9pm. at St Thomas Aquinas Church Hall and is choreographed by Catherine Gilsenan; and the second is held every Tuesday evening from 7.30pm to 9pm at Sadberge Village Hall and is choreographed by Margaret Marston.
 Both are qualified teachers with regularly updated training, costs are £3.50 per session with a view to membership if liked.
 Ages range from 18 years upwards.

-Darlington New Orleans Jazz Club meets at St Augustine’s Parish Hall, Larchfield Street, Darlington 12.30pm on the first Saturday of every month except January.
-Entry is just £10 on the door (no need to pre-book), there a licensed bar, tea and coffee is available, and everyone is very welcome to bring their own food along for a picnic whilst the bands are entertaining.
+Darlington New Orleans Jazz Club meets at St Augustine’s Parish Centre, Larchfield Street, Darlington 12.30pm on the first Saturday of the month.
+Entry is just £10 on the door (no need to pre-book), and children 15 and under go free.
+Darlington for Culture members are eligible for discounted entry.
+There’s a licensed bar; tea and coffee is available; and everyone is very welcome to bring their own food along for a picnic whilst the band is entertaining.

-Doors open at 12noon and there’s the added benefit of plenty of free onsite car parking.
-It’s also just a short walk from the bus stops on Tubwell Row. www.darlingtonjazz.co.uk
+There’s the added benefit of plenty of free onsite car parking.
+It’s also just a short walk from the bus stops on Tubwell Row and Darlington railway station.
+For more information go to www.darlingtonjazz.co.uk or contact

 Graham Foster firstname.lastname@example.org